trofi/trofi.github.io.gen/posts/204-endianness-of-a-single-byte-big-or-little.rst

 the desired order (as **6LoWPAN** **RFC** defines it).

-It means **radvd** code indeed happened to generate correct bitstream on big-endian platforms (as Rolf predicted) but did not work on little-endian systems.
+It means **radvd** code indeed happened to generate correct bitstream on big-endian platforms (as Eike predicted) but did not work on little-endian systems.
 Unfortunately golden **expected[]** output was generated on little-endian system.

 Thus the 3 fixes: